magento/knowledge-base/src/how-to/general/check-vcpu-using-observation-for-adobe-commerce.md

 ---

-This article explains how to check your vCPU tier usage using the New Relic Infra tab on Observation for Adobe Commerce.
+This article explains how to check your vCPU tier allocation using the New Relic Infra tab on Observation for Adobe Commerce.
 Observation for Adobe Commerce is a New Relic nerdlet which shows the state of your Adobe Commerce site, current and past time views.

 ## Affected products and versions:

 * Adobe Commerce on cloud infrastructure, 2.3.0-2.3.7-p1, 2.4.0-2.4.3

-## Check vCPU tier usage with Observation for Adobe Commerce:
+## Check vCPU tier allocation with Observation for Adobe Commerce:

 To access and log in to the New Relic Observation for Adobe Commerce nerdlet: